RomanczykMichal/image-2-gcode/README.md

 Assembly of elements is realy simple.
 Bolts used to screw things up are the same as in original 3d printer extruder.

 <img src="https://github.com/RomanczykMichal/image-2-gcode/assets/80456075/60a76202-350d-48ea-bb02-4d6cc934bf1b" data-canonical-src="https://github.com/RomanczykMichal/image-2-gcode/assets/80456075/60a76202-350d-48ea-bb02-4d6cc934bf1b" width="350" height="540" />

+JPG files are not working as they should be.
+I need to work more on algorithms for line detection.
+SVG files are created using Processing Foundation software.